TheRealNin/ns2-rebirth/rebirth.md

 * Bot fixes and improvements
 * Prowler ragdoll fixed!
 * Prowler health increased slightly
+* Machine gun is now more accurate when firing on the ground, but far less accurate in the air.
+* Machine gun ground movespeed when firing slowed dramatically

 ## Alien-specific changes
 * Skulks take an extra 30% less melee damage from aliens.
 (At biomass 1, it takes 1 parasite and 2 bites to kill a skulk.
 At biomass 2, it takes 2 parasites and 2 bites.)